Turklish

 Turklish (a portmanteau of "Turkish" and "English") refers to the language contact phenomenon that occurs primarily where native Turkish speakers frequently communicate in English.
 The term was first recorded in 1994.

-Turklish is found in Turkish expatriate communities in the United States, Canada, the United Kingdom, Australia, among the students of the many English speaking universities, high schools and corporations of Istanbul and other major cities.
+Turklish is found in Turkish expatriate communities in the United States, Canada, the United Kingdom, New Zealand.
+Australia, among the students of the many English speaking universities, high schools and corporations of Istanbul and other major cities.
 To a lesser extent, the same phenomenon can be observed in expatriate communities in Turkey.